iodigital-com/SecretSanta/docker/README-docker.md

 docker-compose exec santa-php php /usr/local/apache2/htdocs/app/console doctrine:schema:create
 ***

 Done!
-You can now connect to the app on your docker machine on https.
+You can now connect to the app on your docker machine on one of the exposed ports.
+If you're running on Linux, or using the native Docker for Windows, this is probably just on your localhost.
+If you're running docker on Mac or Windows through Docker toolbox, the default IP address of the docker machine is 192.168.99.100.

+Ports:
+- 80, HTTP, santa-web
+- 443, HTTPS, santa-web
+- 8025, HTTP, santa-mailhog

+Internally, the containers are able to connect on other ports as well (eg. MySQL).
+If for some reason you need to connect to these ports directly from your machine, you need to add the ports to the ports section of the container in the docker-compse.yml file and restart your environment.

 If for any reason you want to shell into a running container, you can use docker-exec to do so.
 Most containers have either /bin/sh or /bin/bash available.
 ***